zhXchD/tp/docs/UserGuide.md

    IntelliJournal.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+The app will start with the dashboard tab, which shows you the list of recent contacts (sorted by the latest date you met them) and the list of frequent contacts (sorted by the frequency you met them).<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it.